DAVID D. VAIL, PHD

 I grew up in Southern Oregon's Rogue Valley

-We left Utah for Manhattan, Kansas in 2006 where I began working on a doctoral degree in history (PhD completed in May 2012) at Kansas State University.
-My dissertation focused on similar relationships between pesticides, aerial sprayers, agricultural scientists, and food production in the North American Grasslands.
+My dissertation focused on the relationships between pesticides, aerial sprayers, agricultural scientists, and food production in the North American Grasslands.
 A central part of my graduate and early professional career as a public services archivist for the Morse Department of Special Collections included numerous public history activities such as oral histories, local historical society lectures, curatorial and editorial work, and directing a memoirs project for former university president Jon Wefald.

-I am an associate professor of history at the University of Nebraska at Kearney.
-I specialize in environmental and agricultural history as well as the history of science, medicine, and public health.
-I'm thrilled to study and teach on the rich history of Nebraska and the Great Plains region.
-Also, as a public historian, I welcome the opportunity to support the department’s public, digital, and community history efforts.
+I am professor of history at the University of Nebraska at Kearney.
+I specialize in environmental and agricultural history as well as the histories of science, technology, medicine, and public health.
+I also study and teach on the rich history of Nebraska and the Great Plains region.
+And as a public historian, I welcome the opportunity to support the department’s public, digital, and community history efforts.

 Powered by Create your own unique website with customizable templates.